joshball/lucene-net-website/README.md

 This is the build tool (like grunt/gulp).

+If you want to interact with bower:

+    npm install -g bower

 ### To run the site locally:
 Use `make start` to start up an asset server and begin coding immediately.